 Electronic Discovery (E-Discovery) is used by the parties to a law suit, an administrative hearing or an arbitration.
 In federal and state courts there are rules that specifically require the parties to disclose electronic information that is relevant to the law suit.
 This electronic information (data) may be stored on a computer hard drive, a flash drive, an e-mail, a cloud, etc.

 This video covers the most important areas of concern surrounding E-Discovery.
 It uses the E-Discovery Resource Model from www.edrm.net to walk through each step in the process.
-The narrator describes the information necessary in order to ensure that your E-Discovery goes smoothly.
-He emphasizes the importance of the first phase of the process: identification.

 An alphabetized listing of terms used in e-Discovery that are necessary to understand the process.